TVLuke/Democracy-Exchange/README.md

 ### Graphics
 Graphics are created by `plotparlament.py` and `vote_distribution.py` which are called from `main.py`.

-The Graphics for interpteting the german election as a US presidential election are completly seprate from that and all that is in `president.py`.
+The graphics for interpreting the German election as a US presidential election are completely separate from that and are all contained in `president.py`.